spencerroth3/CSEC731/Project2/README.md

 ```
 Note: if a self-signed cert is used for the server, certificate verification will need to be turned off by the client.
 For example, if using `curl` you will need to add the `-k` flag.

+All valid requests will be logged in `server.log`